ermyas/sgnv2/x/farming/spec/02_state.md

 ## StakeInfo

-`StakeInfo` tracks the stake of a user in a farming pool.
+This key tracks the stake of a user in a farming pool.

 - StakeInfo: `0x03 | UserAddr | PoolName -> ProtocolBuffer(StakeInfo)`